Shatakshi21/TestGit/README.md

 # TestGit
-This is for testing Git.
+This is for testing Git and learning it.